keleshev/keleshev.com/one-pass-compiler-primer.md

                      emit("  push %%rax\n"); }
 ```

-What do we do when we encounter parethesis?
+What do we do when we encounter parenthesis?
 We do nothing, since the inner expression is already emitted.

 ```txt